 Teachers use technological tools in the classroom – hardware or software – whenever they believe that they will truly add to the learning experience.
 Apps, specific resources and dedicated software can often make teaching more lively and interactive.

 CFBL’s technological equipment is aligned with its goals, enabling students to gain the skills of tomorrow thanks to a wide range of devices (computers, iPads, Chromebooks).
 Each classroom is also fitted with an interactive whiteboard.
-The purchase of 90 additional Chromebooks and the inauguration of a new modular classroom will enable students to further enhance their technological skills from September 2017.
+The recent purchase of 90 additional Chromebooks and the inauguration of a new modular classroom has enabled students to further enhance their technological skills.

 CFBL Clubs offers two extracurricular activities for students who wish to go even further: Robotics and Making a video game.